robbakeruk/Weather/README.md

 I have created an adapter for the RESTSharp interaction.
 In the adapter I haandle HTTP code 200, all other responses are treated as failures

-##Things I would have done with more time:
+##Extensions:

 - Improve test coverage - I ran out of time, but need to add further tests for WeatherAggregatorService and WeatherController.
 - Improve usability of UI - use Ajax to get weather results, improve look and feel
-- Threading - currently the solution is all synchronous - would look to leverage TPL to improve performance.
+- Threading - currently the solution is all synchronous - would look to leverage TPL to improve performance e.g. retrieving weather from api calls should defintely be done async